pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 }
 ```

+** how to set a block device as a boot disk
 <a href="#heading--how-to-set-a-block-device-as-a-boot-disk"><h3 id="heading--how-to-set-a-block-device-as-a-boot-disk">How to set a block device as a boot disk</h3></a>

 By default, MAAS picks the first added block device to the machine as the boot disk.
 In most cases this works as expected as the BIOS usually enumerates the boot disk as the first block device.
 There are cases where this fails and the boot disk needs to be set to another disk.
 This API allow setting which block device on a machine MAAS should use as the boot disk.: